 The tissue removed during a surgical biopsy is studied under a microscope to see if cancer is present.
-If cancer is found, other tests can be done to help you and your health care provider plan your treatment.
+If cancer is found, other tests are done on the tissue to help plan your treatment.

 Learn more about these tests.

 With an excisional biopsy, the whole abnormal area (plus some of the surrounding normal tissue) is removed.

-In certain cases, an incisional biopsy is done.
-This procedure only removes part of the tumor.
-Today, few people have an incisional biopsy.
+An incisional biopsy only removes part of the tumor.
+Today, few people have this procedure.

-The surgeon will use local anesthetic to numb the area that will be biopsied and you’ll also get a drug to help you sleep (sedative), rather than general anesthesia.
+The surgeon will use local anesthetic to numb the area that will be biopsied.
+You’ll also get a drug to help you sleep (sedative), rather than general anesthesia.
 The sedative will be given by vein (through an IV).

 Most people don't need to stay overnight in the hospital.

-Before surgery, a wire-localization or needle-localization procedure may be done.
+Before surgery, a wire-localization, needle-localization or radioactive seed-localization procedure may be done.
 This is usually done if the abnormal area in the breast was first detected on an imaging test (such as a mammogram) and cannot be felt.

-During this procedure, a radiologist uses a mammogram or breast ultrasound image to guide a very thin wire into the suspicious area of the breast.
+During the procedure, a radiologist uses a mammogram or breast ultrasound image to guide a very thin wire or radioactive seed into the suspicious area of the breast.

 If the areas match, the correct tissue was removed.
-If the areas do not match, the surgeon may try again to remove the correct tissue or may wait to do another biopsy.
+If the areas don't match, the surgeon may try again to ensure the suspicious area is removed or may wait to do another biopsy.

 Learn how biopsy tissue is preserved for a pathologist's exam.

 Learn more about breast cancer treatment.

-If the biopsy shows cancer, a pathologist will study all the tissue removed during surgery to determine whether there is a wide enough rim of normal tissue around the tumor.
+If the biopsy shows cancer, a pathologist will study all the tissue removed during surgery to determine whether there's a wide enough rim of normal tissue around the tumor.

 Learn more about tumor margins.